jerukan/shootingGame.py/README.md

 shootingGame.py

-A simple pygame program where a square shoots more squares.
+A simple pygame program where a square shoots more squares with squares.